King-s-Knowledge-Graph-Lab/OntoChat/assets/user_study/User_Needs_for_the_LLM_assisted_Task_Assisting_in_User_Story_Creation.md

 Please refine my response to ensure:

-1. The persona is clearly described with a focus on ontology-related expertise.
+1. The persona is described clearly, emphasizing expertise or experience relevant to ontology-based systems in the specified domain.
-2. The details (name, age, occupation, skills, interests) are logically aligned with domain ontologies and structured knowledge representation.
+2. Details (name, age, occupation, skills, interests) are logically aligned with domain knowledge, typical users, and the use of ontology-based systems.
-3. If the skills and interests provided by the user are similar and hard to differentiate, generate distinct ones by distinguishing between conceptual knowledge (e.g., ontological modeling) and applied techniques (e.g., knowledge graph construction).
+3. If skills and interests overlap, make them distinct by separating conceptual knowledge (e.g., data modeling, requirements analysis) from applied skills (e.g., ontology development, knowledge graph implementation).
-4. The language is *[CONCISE & PRECISE / CREATIVE & DETAILED]*, ensuring clarity in an ontology-driven context.
+4. Use *[CONCISE & PRECISE / CREATIVE & DETAILED]* language for clarity and suitability in a knowledge-intensive context.
-5. The final answer is structured as *[BULLET POINTS / A DETAILED PARAGRAPH]*.
+5. Present the output as *[BULLET POINTS / A DETAILED PARAGRAPH]*.
 ```

 ## **User Goal Refinement**